alex-gutev/generic-cl/README.md

 Returns a new sequence that contains the elements of `SEQUENCE` at the positions in the range `[START, END)`.
 If `SEQUENCE` is an iterator, an iterator for the sub-sequence relative to the current position of the iterator is returned.

-`START` is the index of the first element of the subsequence, with `0` indicating the start of the sequence. if `SEQUENCE` is an iterator, `START` is the number of times the iterator should be `ADVANCE`'d to reach the first element of the subsequence.
+`START` is the index of the first element of the subsequence, with `0` indicating the start of the sequence. if `SEQUENCE` is an iterator, `START` is the number of times the iterator should be [ADVANCE](#advance)'d to reach the first element of the subsequence.

 `END` is the index of the element following the last element of the subsequence. `NIL` (the default) indicates the end of the sequence.
-If `SEQUENCE` is an iterator, `END` is the number of times the iterator should be `ADVANCE`'d till the end position is reached.
+If `SEQUENCE` is an iterator, `END` is the number of times the iterator should be [ADVANCE](#advance)'d till the end position is reached.

 Methods: